| || || |

 Disorders of the anterior pituitary.

-Hypopituitarism can be selective or generalized (panhipopituitarism).
+Hypopituitarism can be selective or generalized (panhypopituitarism).
 Generalized hypoituitarism is the result of compressive or ischemic destruction of the hypophysis, often due to tumours; a less common condition is the Sheehan syndrome (ischemic necrosis of the hypophysis due to post partum hemorrages and shock).
 Gonadotropins are lost first, followed by GH, and then by TSH and ACTH.
 Death may ensue, due to the lack of thyroid and adrenal stimulation.
 Diagnosis is by imaging methods (lesions of the sella turcica) and by laboratory determination of the hormones' concentration in the serum.
+Infertility and a syndrome indistinguishable from Addison's disease characterize the clinical picture.
+An important differential diagnosis is with anorexia nervosa.
+Diagnosis is confirmed by the measurement of the concentration of pituitary hormones, and of the hormones they stimulate (T3, T4, cortisol, etc.) that result low.

-Selective hypopituitarism, with isolated pituitary deficiencies, is suspected because of failure to grow (pituitary nanism due to deficiency of GH), or because of hypothyrodism or adrenal insufficiency (Addison's disease), or sterility and lack of menstruations.
+Selective hypopituitarism, with isolated pituitary deficiencies, is suspected because of failure to grow (pituitary nanism due to deficiency of GH), or because of hypothyrodism or adrenal insufficiency (pituitary Addison's disease), or sterility and lack of menstruations.

 Hyperpituitarism, i.e. the pathological increase of pituitary function, is usually selective and may be idiopathic or due to a benign neoplasia of the gland that secretes one of its hormones.
 In the case of GH the syndrome causes pituitary gigantism (in the child) or acromegaly (in the adult).
 Increased secretion of ACTH leads to the pituitary form of the Cushing disease, and the symptoms are due to the increased production of cortisol.